jeffy555/aicloudbuilder/replit.md

 ## Overview

 This is an AI-powered DevOps automation platform that enables users to generate and commit Terraform configurations through natural language conversations.
-The application guides users through a multi-step workflow: selecting a repository provider (GitHub or Azure DevOps), choosing or creating a repository, generating Terraform files via AI, and committing the generated configurations to their selected repository.
+The application features a landing page that showcases current and future DevOps automation capabilities (Terraform, Kubernetes, Automation Scripting).

+The platform guides users through a five-step workflow:
+1. **Landing Page** - Select automation type (currently Terraform, with Kubernetes and Automation Scripting coming soon)
+2. **Provider Selection** - Choose repository provider (GitHub or Azure DevOps)
+3. **Repository Selection** - Choose or create a repository
+4. **Cloud Provider Selection** - Select target cloud (Azure, AWS, or GCP)
+5. **Terraform Generation** - Describe infrastructure in natural language
+6. **Review & Commit** - Review, edit, and commit generated Terraform files

 The platform uses a conversational interface powered by OpenAI's GPT-4o-mini model, integrated with the Model Context Protocol (MCP) for repository management operations.